 Days 2–5: Floe edge

 This is the moment we’ve been waiting for.
-Once we’re fed and geared up, we’ll set off on a short trip to the floe edge itself, just off Cape Crawford.
-This will be our morning routine for five days: Wake up, drink coffee, eat breakfast and gear up for an exhilarating day trip.
+Once we’re fed and geared up, we’ll set off on a trip to the floe edge itself, just off Cape Crawford.
+This will be our morning routine for our coming days: Wake up, drink coffee, eat breakfast and gear up for an exhilarating day trip.
 Oh, and maybe watch a polar bear stride past camp.
 We’ll follow our guides’ lead, as they understand best how to read the wildlife and ice movements to get us in the best position between the “fast” ice and the “pack” ice or open water.
 Since ice conditions are dynamic we may be in different areas each day.
-Once in place, we set up chairs, an underwater microphone, an outhouse and snack trays for a day of wildlife wonder.
+Once in place, we set up chairs, an outhouse and snack trays for a day of wildlife wonder.
 We may share the area with local hunters and see firsthand how it is to make a living of the land up here.
 Generally, it’s a far out place.

 Narwhal move through on migration, and so do belugas, which are less common.
 Narwhals, with their lance-like “tusks” are about as close as it gets to spotting a mythical creature, so we can be forgiven for feeling like we’re in a fantasy!
 Soon enough, a brisk breeze coming off the arctic ocean no more than a metre away will bring us back to reality.
 A polar bear will have the same effect, and we hope to get good views of them at a respectable distance!